Intrinsic staggered spin-orbit torque for the electrical control of antiferromagnets -- application to CrI$_3$: Spin-orbit torque in collinear antiferromagnets

-{\em Spin dynamics in CrI3} --- We first consider the spin dynamics in \ch{CrI3} and show that the crystal symmetry confines the spins a subspace of magnetic configurations.
-In the general case, the time evolution of the spin orientations $\hat{\mathbf{m}}^{\rm A,B}$ are described by the coupled set of Landau-Lifshitz-Gilbert (LLG) equations \cite{Stiles2006,Gomonay2010,Manchon2017}:
+We first consider the spin dynamics of antiferromagnetically coupled spins with various forms of spin-orbit torques.
+The time evolution of the spin orientations $\hat{\mathbf{m}}^{\rm A,B}$ are described by the coupled set of Landau-Lifshitz-Gilbert (LLG) equations \cite{Stiles2006,Gomonay2010,Manchon2017}: